 Here, Decathlon is clearly speaking to its customers.
 The target of its podcast is the same as for its products.
 Why swap out a winning team?

-Mistake #2: Talking only about your brand
+Branded podcast mistake #2: Only talking about your brand

 It pushes you to establish a more intimate relationship with your target by whispering your message in their ear. 👂

 As such, it’s out of the question to hammer your advertising messages and sales pitches into it!
 Imagine a commercial lasting 30 minutes… 🤯